 Hormel Chili No Beans vs Hormel Chili No Beans Copycat Recipe

-Fresh ingredients are one of the biggest differences between canned Hormel Chili and making it fresh from scratch.
+Fresh ingredients are one of the biggest differences between canned Hormel Chili and making this easy copy-cat recipe fresh from scratch.

 Let's face it, Hormel Chili without beans is mostly sauce.
 There is really very little meat about it.
-It's a good sauce, but it's also got some of those pesky stabilizers and hydrogenized soy, corn, and wheat products.
+While it's a good sauce, it also has those pesky stabilizers and hydrogenized soy, corn, and wheat products.
 You can do it without all of these!

 - Ground beef AND ground pork - see more detail below in The Meat.